KiandaBPM/docs/content/docs/platform/administration/users.md

    - **Profile picture URL** - click on **Browse** to browse for a profile picture on a laptop or network drive to add a profile photo for the user.
    - **Profile properties** - click on this option to see additional properties that you can define, see [Modify profile attributes](#modify-profile-attributes).
    - **Group membership** - click on this option to see the groups that a user is added to.
 Click on the red x button  ![Red x](/images/redx.jpg) to remove a user from a group.

+   As well as this, you can view:

+   * **User Id** - this string is useful for applying user security and for low code development applications.

+   * **Last Active** - the date and time that this user was last active within the platform.

 3. When you are finished editing a user's details, click on **OK**, or click on **Close** to exit the dialog box.